TiBeN/m3uragen/README.md

     │   ├── Backgammon (E).cdt
         [..]

-Generating M3U for this collection can be handled in two passes, one per image format.
+Generating M3U files for this collection can be handled in two passes, one per image format.
 The media flag pattern is the following: ` - (Disk|Side) [A-Z0-9]+[^.]*`.
 Each pass is filtered by file extension using `-i <extension>`.
 In order to prevent clash in M3U filenames between formats, a flag containing the image format will be added at